plausible/docs/docs/custom-event-goals.md

 </details>

-## 3. Create a custom event goal in your Plausible account
+## Step 4: Create a custom event goal in your Plausible account

 When you send custom events to Plausible, they won't show up in your dashboard automatically.
 You'll have to configure the goal for the conversion numbers to show up.

 To configure a goal, go to [your website's settings](website-settings.md) in your Plausible account and visit the "**Goals**" section.
-You should see an empty list with a prompt to add a goal.
+You should see a list of current goals with a prompt to add a goal.

 <img alt="Add your first goal" src={useBaseUrl('img/goal-conversions.png')} />